On the decomposition into Discrete, type II and type III $C^*$-algebras: Two news looks of discreteness, type and type

 \subsection{The second set of new looks}

-The following can also be regarded as another new looks of discreteness, semi-finiteness and type $\tw$.
+The following can be regarded as another new looks of discreteness, semi-finiteness and type $\tw$.

-\begin{thm} Let $\CA$ (respectively, $\CF$ and $\CF_{al}$) be the class of all abelian (respectively, finite and anti-liminary finite) $C^*$-algebras and $\D$ (respectively, $\CS$ and $\CT$) be the class obtained from $\CA$ (respectively, $\CF$ and $\CF_{al}$) by taking strong Morita equivalences and essential extensions.
-Then $\D$ (respectively, $\CS$ and $\CT$) is the class of discrete (respectively, semi-finite and type $\tw$) $C^*$-algebras. \end{thm} \begin{prf} By Proposition \ref{prop:type-hered}, we know that every member in $\D$ is discrete.
-Conversely, if $A$ is a non-zero discrete $C^*$-algebra, \cite[Theorem 2.3(iii)]{PZ00} gives an abelian hereditary $C^*$-subalgebra $A_1$ of $A$ such that $\overline{AA_1A}$ is an essential ideal.
-Thus, by Remark \ref{rem:str-Mori-equiv}(d) and Proposition \ref{prop:type-hered}(b), we know that $A\in \D$.
+\begin{thm} Let $\CA$ (respectively, $\CF$ and $\CF_{al}$) be the class of all abelian (respectively, finite and anti-liminary finite) $C^*$-algebras.
+Let $\D$ (respectively, $\CS$ and $\CT$) be the class obtained from $\CA$ (respectively, $\CF$ and $\CF_{al}$) by taking strong Morita equivalences and essential extensions.
+Then $\D$ (respectively, $\CS$ and $\CT$) is the class of discrete (respectively, semi-finite and type $\tw$) $C^*$-algebras. \end{thm} \begin{prf} By Theorem \ref{thm:sf-C-st-alg}(c) and Proposition \ref{prop:type-hered}(b), we know that every member in $\D$ (respectively, $\CS$ and $\CT$) is discrete (respectively, semi-finite and type $\tw$).

+Suppose that $A$ is a non-zero discrete $C^*$-algebra.
+Then \cite[Theorem 2.3(iii)]{PZ00} gives an abelian hereditary $C^*$-subalgebra $A_1$ of $A$ such that $\overline{AA_1A}$ is an essential ideal of $A$.
+Thus, by Remark \ref{rem:str-Mori-equiv}(d), we know that $A\in \D$.